scalalandio/chimney/docs/docs/cookbook.md

 ### `sealed_value_optional oneof` fields

-If instead of non-nullable type with `.Empty` subtype, we prefer `Option`al type without `.Empty` subtype, there is optional sealed hierarchy available.
-Similarly to non-optional it requires [several conditions](https://scalapb.github.io/docs/sealed-oneofs#optional-sealed-oneof).
+If instead of a non-nullable type with `.Empty` subtype, we prefer `Option`al type without `.Empty` subtype, there is an optional sealed hierarchy available.
+Similarly to a non-optional it requires [several conditions](https://scalapb.github.io/docs/sealed-oneofs#optional-sealed-oneof).

 When you define message according to them: